Young1906/Young1906.github.io/content/posts/em.md

     ]
 ---

+I am review one of the topic that I am very fond of - Expectation Maximization algorithm.
+The first section introduces the problem and an example to make the problem more concrete.
+The second section describes the algorithm and my attempt to apply the algorithm to the example (how naive of me to think it is going to be simple).
+The third section outlines my understanding of the proof.
+Finally the last section is my implementation of EM using python for an assignment during my course-work.

 ## Problem

 Given a statistical model \\(P(\boldsymbol{X}, \boldsymbol{Z} | \boldsymbol{\theta}) = P(\boldsymbol{X} | \boldsymbol{Z}, \boldsymbol{\theta})\\), which generate set of observations \\(\boldsymbol{X}\\), where \\(\boldsymbol{Z}\\) is a latent variable and unknow parameter vector \\(\boldsymbol{\theta}\\).
 The goal is to find \\(\boldsymbol{\theta}\\) that maximize the marginal likelihood: